-The Appendix 3 must be filled out for students attending private training institutions in B.C. (except Trinity Western University) or any institutions outside B.C.
+The Appendix 3 must be filled out for students attending private training institutions in B.C. (except Trinity Western University) who are enrolled in a program where "YES" was selected for the Continuous Intake on the PED, or for students who do not find their study period on the online application.
+See Section 3 - Program Eligibility Declaration.